Tillymolete/alx-system_engineering-devops/README.md

-copying all files in html
+moving files that begin with capital letters